MixinNetwork/mixin/custodian/README.md

 custodian <---> private proxy <---> kernel and mm

 0. Never allow any incoming traffic.
-1. only allow outbouding traffic to the proxy.
+1. only allow outbound traffic to the proxy.
 2. Never deploy this on public servers.
 3. Never connect this to public Mixin Kernel nodes.